shashankshekhar170997/MERN/README.md

   - in index.js import that function (const nameofFunction = require("./db))
   - then call this function nameofFuction()
   - now configure express js code for end point setup.

+--- now i will create models -> in module i will schema for Users and Notes -- Now in routes folder i will create auth(Users authentication) route and notes(Users notes) route